Updated: Jul 1

 English for architects and landscape architects can be very specific however in any business setting it can also seem like everyone in the office is speaking only with phrasal verbs and idioms.
-To help you build this essential vocabulary, every fortnight I'll update this page with the best and most common phrasal verbs used by architects and landscape architects in their work.
-I'll focus on using real-life examples.
-These are listed below in alphabetical order.
+To help you build this essential vocabulary, every month I'll update this page with the best and most common phrasal verbs used by architects and landscape architects in their work.
+I'll focus on using real-life examples listed below in alphabetical order.
+Remember: it's important to learn phrasal verbs and idioms in the context of how you might use them so for example learning them in the situation you are more likely to use them in.
+I discuss this in more detail on Episode 4 of the Think Big Podcast.

-To keep up-to-date with this page as it grows and have access to even more vocabulary sign up to the fortnightly vocabulary builder newsletter.
+To keep up-to-date with this page as it grows and have access to even more vocabulary sign up for the monthly vocabulary builder newsletter.

 aim for: to strive to accomplish a particular goal (aim for + noun).